filvarga/vpp/src/plugins/nat/nat44-ed/README.md

 ### PAT - Port Address Translation (NAT Overload)

+### Identity NAT

+TODO: identity NAT implementation is not what is expected it should create session and it should do translations to itself

+Can be initiated only from inside

+TODO: rewrite this one

+When you do Identity NAT you are translating a packet to "itself" (pre-NAT packet looks the same as post-NAT packet) so you'll see an entry in the XLATE table.

+You would use Identity NAT when you want to traffic from your inside interface to flow through to your outside interface without changing the address.
+An example scenario would be a private MPLS cloud with separate clients.
+Each client has a unique address space so NATing is not necessary.
+Using Identity NAT is the solution because it provides us with the privacy of only allowing inside hosts to initiate communication with outside hosts.

 ### TWICE-NAT

 Twice NAT lets you translate both the source and destination address